 You may not know, but many background apps could be consuming your bandwidth.
 You need to check and change the settings of all such apps that run automatically.
 It will definitely have an impact on your connection speed.
 You can figure out which apps are running in the background via Alt + Ctrl + Delete.

 Viruses may also affect the internet speed on your smartphone or computer.
 It’s a good idea to scan your device regularly for any potential threats or viruses.
 This way, you can get hold of the problem before it can cause any trouble.
 Of course, you’d have to install good antivirus software.

 14. Quality of Service Setting

 There is an option in your router’s settings called QoS (Quality of Service).
-It decides the priority for the bandwidth consumption.
+It decides the priority for bandwidth consumption.
 You can tweak it as per your needs.
-For instance, you can give downloading preference over YouTube videos.
+For instance, you can give downloading preferences over YouTube videos.

 15. Update Your Device

-If you are using a really old laptop, computer, or smartphone, you can expect to experience slow internet speeds.
-Since such devices support older wireless standards, you’ll need to update them for better, smoother, and lag-free online experience.
+If you are using an ancient laptop, computer, or smartphone, you can expect to experience slow internet speeds.
+Since such devices support older wireless standards, you’ll need to update them for a better, smoother, and lag-free online experience.